DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Introduction

 In recent years it has become popular to fit the cosmological parameters directly to the galaxy power spectrum together with the large set of nuisance parameters required by the PT models.
 This Full-Modelling approach however does rely on external priors on some cosmological parameters since the current generation of galaxy surveys cannot constrain the full set of $\Lambda$CDM parameters.
 Additionally, in order to be fully general, the perturbative models we use have around 10 nuisance parameters in order to account for bias, non-linear contributions and stochasticity.
 When the data do not tightly constrain the model, the choice of parameterisation or prior on these parameters can significantly impact the marginalised posterior likelihoods for various cosmological parameters.
 This has been an issue for both Full-Modelling and template-fitting approaches for past surveys like BOSS~\cite{Carrilho2022:2207.14784v2,Simon23a,Maus23}, and continues to be an issue for DESI for some extensions to $\Lambda$CDM (see e.g.\ ref.~\cite{KP5s2-Maus,KP5s3-Noriega} and \cref{subsec:methods-projection} for further discussion).
+When constraining models beyond $\Lambda$CDM, it is therefore essential to combine BAO and galaxy Full-Shape measurements, but also different cosmological probes together, in order to break degeneracies and reduce projection effects.
 In this paper, we will present the galaxy Full-Shape measurements and results from both the Full-Modelling and the template-fitting methods, highlighting the impact of priors and presenting a detailed study of each potential source of systematic effect.
 After validating these modelling approaches on simulations we apply them to the DESI data release 1 (DR1) galaxy samples.
 Our analysis yields the best constraints on the clustering amplitude to date and the most precise cosmological constraints from DESI DR1 data alone, combining our galaxy Full-Shape measurements with the galaxy and quasar BAO measurements presented in \cite{DESI2024.III.KP4} and the Ly$\alpha$ BAO presented in \cite{DESI2024.IV.KP6}.
 The detailed cosmological inference including the combination with other cosmological probes is covered in a companion paper \cite{DESI2024.VII.KP7B}.
 An analysis of the power spectrum to constrain potential primordial non-Gaussian signals is also presented in \cite{ChaussidonY1fnl}.

 This paper is organised as follows, in \cref{sec:catalog} we present the DESI DR1 large-scale catalogues; in \cref{sec:mocks} the mock synthetic catalogues used in this paper, used for validating the pipeline and for producing the final covariances; in \cref{sec:methods} we describe the methods used to extract cosmological information from the DESI catalogues and describe the different type of compression we use; in \cref{sec:systematics} we describe the potential systematics of our analysis and quantify their potential impact on the cosmology results. \cref{sec:unblinding} is dedicated to describing the unblinding process, and presenting all the tests that were passed before the data was ready to be unblinded. \cref{sec:results} displays the main results of this paper and finally in \cref{sec:conclusion} we present the conclusions of this work.